Amsterdam's tulip legacy

 The tulip is one of the most enduring symbols of the Netherlands and Amsterdam.
 Originating from the Ottoman Empire and introduced to Dutch merchants at the beginning of the 17th century, it has had a lasting economic impact from the Golden Age to the present day.

 Despite their fame, it takes a bit more effort to track down tulips in the streets and gardens of Amsterdam nowadays.
 But there can never be enough tulips, and so, each spring, the festival celebrates the famous flower and ensures it blooms all over Amsterdam.
 All through the first half of April, more than 500,000 colourful and occasionally rare tulips can be seen in the gardens of museums, private homes and other city institutions.

 Participating locations include EYE Filmmuseum, Hermitage Amsterdam, Hortus Botanicus, Museum Van Loon, Rijksmuseum and many public spaces throughout the city.
-A festival guide will be available from many of the participating locations as of 1 April.

 Visit the Tulp Festival website for more information.